CTL Faculty Co-Director Job Description and Application Instructions

 Though not required, the following characteristics are also helpful for this position:

-- Knowledge of current research, trends, and thinking on diversity and inclusion, particularly in higher-education settings
+- Knowledge of current research, trends, and thinking on anti-racism, diversity and inclusion, particularly in higher-education settings

 - Knowledge of current research, trends and thinking in higher education teaching and learning

 - Prior experience with program assessment and evaluation

 - Expertise in various forms of educational technology